wanghao9610/X-SAM/README.md

 * X-SAM co-trains on multi data sources via a effective multi-stage training strategy, achieving the robust performance across all tasks.

-**HIGHLIGHT**: This repository provides a unified and effective code of training, evaluation, visualization for segmentation MLLMs, even including the LLaVA-based MLLMs.
+💡*HIGHLIGHT*: This repository provides a unified and effective code of training, evaluation, visualization for segmentation MLLMs, even including the LLaVA-based MLLMs.
 Hope this repository will promote the research of MLLMs.

-**NOTE**: If this repository obtains more than 500 stars, we will release all code ASAP.
+‼️*NOTE*: If this repository obtains more than 500 stars, we will release all code ASAP.
 Otherwise, we will release all code after this paper been accepted.
-And if you consider this repository is meaningful, please let me know (*STAR* it).
+And if you consider this repository is meaningful, please let me know(🌟).

 ## :page_facing_up: Overview